arramac/ArramacScratch/query.md

 	]

-The following query unwraps and removes the "address" label from the results.
-If this query was specified without the VALUE keyword, it would contain the label enveloping each result.
+The following query returns the JSON value without the `"address"` label in the results.

 **Query**